patbpm/pdsnd_github/README.md

 ### Bikeshare Project

 ### Description
-This is part of Udacity Python foundation course that uses knowledge of Python's modules- Pandas and Numpy, to make sense of the bike sharing data provided, and answer relevant questions about it.
+This is part of Udacity Python foundation course that uses knowledge of Python's modules- Many descritive knowledge have to be use suh Pandas and Numpy, to make sense of the bike sharing data provided, and answer relevant questions about it.

 ### Files used
 This repository contains-